Guidelines and Rules NZCBA National Festival Wellington 2018

 • Registrations are done online via our website.
 Entry opens by the end of March.

 • Preferences regarding scheduling times may be taken into account, but cannot be guaranteed.
 Priority will be given in order of registration/payment of fees.
 It is important to indicate in the Registration process if there are times your band cannot possibly perform or if some musicians are in other bands.
-PLEASE NOTE: Bands will not be scheduled in the same sessions as their solo/ensembles.
+PLEASE NOTE: Bands will not be scheduled in the same sessions as their solo/ensembles or workshops.

 • Late entries may be accepted at the discretion of the NZCBA Committee in conjunction with the Festival Organisers.

 • Withdrawal of a band, ensemble, or soloist two weeks prior to the Festival will result in a full refund of registration fees.
 After this time, refunds are at the discretion of the NZCBA Committee.